syhlion/gusher/README.md

 ## API

-All api need http basic Auth, Super Admin can access all api
+Only Private Api need http basic Auth, Super Admin can access all Private Api

+### Private Api (use key of api_listen port)

 #### Register: